 - When you feel an itch or feeling, name them ‘itch’ or ‘frustration’ as an example.
-Do so without emotion, letting them go and returning to your focus image or word.
+Do so without emotion, letting the feeling go and returning to your focus image or word.

-Meditation does take a bit of practise, but over time, it will become easier and you will become less distracted as you meditate.
+Meditation does take a bit of practice, but over time, it will become easier and you will become less distracted as you meditate.